 “It could also be a scenario where the event is called off in its entirety due to a force majeure event, whether that is severe weather, a fire at the venue, a terrorist attack, etc. In this case, the application of the force majeure clause can be varied, but courts generally agree that principles of equity and reasonableness should be applied.”

-The most common and important scenario covered by the typical force majeure clause is an act of God such as a blizzard, hurricane, earthquake or tornado.
-But the clause should also specify a number of other occurrences that could affect your wedding day, from acts of war or terrorism, to civil disturbances (as in riots) and work stoppage (as in union strikes).
 While I certainly hope that acts of terrorism do not impact your wedding plans, they are not something you want to ignore; while you may not have a riot at your house, a riot in another area could prevent you from getting to your hair salon on time for your bridal hair appointment.
-The act of war clause will be most applicable to brides or grooms who may become deployed to a combat zone or have their leave from deployment changed, requiring them to reschedule their wedding.
-The force majeure clause should spell out exactly what will happen to the fees you previously paid and the money you owe in the event that this clause must be executed.
+The act of war clause will be likely most applicable to brides or grooms who may become deployed to a combat zone or have their leave from deployment changed, requiring them to reschedule their wedding.
+A postponement or cancellation clause should spell out exactly what will happen to the fees you previously paid and the money you owe in the event that the force majeure clause must be executed.

 Interested in more at-home wedding planning basics?
 I’ve got a planning timeline and a sample budget for at-home weddings.
 I would love to help you with your at-home wedding, so please reach out if you have any questions.
 I can come to you, even if you are not in the DC area, and I can consult remotely.